Aksigera/conways-game-of-life/README.md

-This is hackathon project with implementation of Conway's game of life in Kotlin
+This is sample project with try to implement Conway's game of life in Kotlin